leanprover/lean4/doc/types.md

 # Types

-Every programming language needs a foundation in sound type theory.
-Lean has a rich provable type theory that is built on type universes.
+Every programming language needs a type system and Lean has a rich extensible inductive type system.

-TODO: add a profound insight into why type universes are useful - for example, is this needed so Lean can prove things about types and how they are related?

 ## Basic Types

-Lean has built in support for the following types:
+Lean has built in support for the following basic types:

 - [Boolean](bool.md) : a `true` or `false` value.
 - [Integer](integers.md) : arbitrary-precision integers (with no overflows!).